ros-infrastructure/ros_buildfarm/doc/general_process.rst

 Run bootstrap administrative tasks
 ----------------------------------

-Log in as the *admin* user to the Jenkins master.
+Log in as the *admin* user to the Jenkins master using your password defined in the configuration.

 Import packages
 ^^^^^^^^^^^^^^^

-Run the following jobs from the *Manage* view:
+Run the following job from the *Manage* view:

 * ``import_upstream`` to get all the required bootstrap packages into the repository